LDS-Gamers-Studios/april-fools/README.md

 - Since BobbyTheCatfish was on his mission at the time, he had to write code in Google Docs and was severely limited in his availability.
 Despite this, OhGo was able to parse Bobby's pseudocode and deliver a product with minimal errors.
 - The code has since been refined and split into several files to increase readability, bugs have been fixed, and code has been updated to be in line with [Icarus v5.5's codebase](https://github.com/LDS-Gamers-Studios/icarus5.5) as of early Feb.
 2025.
 ### Notable Goofs
 - The NoRepeat and cooldown systems, designed to prevent the same things from occurring right after each other, often failed.
 This led to user `cellistjudoka` being repeatedly given valentines cards.
+The system has since been fixed and turned into an [NPM Package](https://npmjs.org/@bobbythecatfish/no-repeat).

 ## 2023
 ### Concept